By Bill Minahan | December 15, 2020 | 2 Comments

 The New York Cyber Security Regulation, officially known as 23 NYCRR 500, is a regulation that requires financial service organizations and their third-party vendors to implement effective cyber security programs.

-The New York Cyber Security Regulation requires financial services firms operating in New York to have a full security risk assessment, cyber security plan, and written policies.
+The New York Cyber Security Regulation requires financial services firms operating in New York to have a full security risk assessment, cyber security plan, and a written information security program (WISP).

 Essentially, the regulation includes 23 sections which require covered entities (those who are legally required to comply with the 23 NYCRR 500) to assess their cyber security risk and develop a plan to mitigate it.